zephyrproject-rtos/zephyr/doc/guides/dts/bindings.rst

 Devicetree bindings
 ###################

-A :ref:`devicetree` on its own is only half the story for describing the available hardware devices.
-The tree itself doesn't tell the :ref:`build system
-<build_overview>` which pieces of information are useful to :ref:`device
+A devicetree on its own is only half the story for describing hardware.
+The devicetree format itself is relatively unstructured, and doesn't tell the :ref:`build system <build_overview>` which pieces of information in a particular devicetree are useful to :ref:`device drivers <device_model_api>` or :ref:`applications <application>`.
-drivers <device_model_api>`, or what :ref:`C macros <dt-macros>` to generate from the devicetree itself.

 *Devicetree bindings* provide the other half of this information.
-Zephyr devicetree bindings are files in YAML format.
-Each binding describes the contents of a devicetree node in a way that lets the build system decide which macros to generate for it.
+Zephyr devicetree bindings are YAML files in a custom format (Zephyr does not use the dt-schema tools used by the Linux kernel).
+The build system uses bindings when generating code for :ref:`dt-from-c`.

 .. _dt-binding-compat: